PNGwriter Quick Reference Manual

 . . . . . . . . . .
 Help and Support . . . . . . . . . .

-If you have a problem, question or suggestion, you can post to or join the PNGwriter mailing list.
-I'd suggest the latter, since that way my response will reach you immediately and you will remain up to date on new PNGwriter releases.
+If you have a problem, question or suggestion, you can post on the PNGwriter forums, since the mailing list is no longer in use.
 You can also email me directly.

 PNGwriter's documentation consists of this PDF Manual, the README, the pngwriter.h header file, the two complete examples included with the source code, and of course, the website, which contains a Frequently Asked Questions section and quite a few interesting examples, among other things.